 For this reason, we recommend that you serve your keto Dutch pancake immediately after it comes out of the oven.

-History reports that they got their unique name after one of Victor Manca’s daughters, the owner of Manca’s Cafe which claims it owns the trademark.
-Not sure who gets the credit, but thank you.
+History reports that they got their unique name after one of Victor Manca’s daughters, the owner of Manca’s Cafe, which claims it owns the trademark.
+I’m not sure who gets the credit, but thank you.